Lying on a personal loan application is a bad idea

 For example, online lender Prosper verifies employment, income or both on about 61 percent of its loans.
 The firm cautions investors against relying on self-reported information when making investment decisions.

-“Applicants supply a variety of information regarding the purpose of the loan, income, occupation, and employment status that is included in borrower listings,” the company wrote in its prospectus.
+“Applicants supply a variety of information regarding the purpose of the loan, income, occupation, and employment status that is included in borrower listings,” the company writes in its prospectus.
 “We do not verify the majority of this information, which may be incomplete, inaccurate or intentionally false.”

-- “Based on select information” on the credit profile or application.
+- Based on information on the credit profile or application.